GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 }
 ```

-Modifying the author of a post should be done only for authorized users.
-For this reason, the `authorID` input has been set as a “sensitive” data element, which means that it will be exposed in the schema only when the Schema Configuration has option `Expose Sensitive Data in the Schema` enabled.
+Because modifying a post's author should be done by authorized users only, the `authorID` input has been set as a “sensitive” data element, and so it will be exposed in the schema only when the Schema Configuration has option `Expose Sensitive Data in the Schema` enabled.

-If we want to expose it always, we can also treat it as a normal input in the Settings page, under tab "Custom Post User Mutations":
+If we want to expose it always, we can also switch to treating it as a normal input, under tab "Custom Post User Mutations" in the Settings page:

 ![Settings for the Custom Post User Mutations module](../../images/releases/v1.0/settings-custompost-user-mutations.png)